JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 Then, for the first time, I let myself go.

-“You know...*everyone* tells me that I was also a victim that day.
+“You know...*everyone* keeps telling me that I was also a victim that day.
 That my hands were tied and that…I couldn’t have done anything."
 Then my hand was pressing against my temple, trying to massage a throbbing ache.
 "It should make me feel better."

 "But it doesn’t.
 Because a part of myself doesn’t believe it,” I breathed out a shaky breath before continuing, “Did you know that I was the one who wanted to stay longer?
 He was worried that I would not make it to my morning class but I said that I just wanted to have a good night."